-Soil temperatures are the factor that drives germination, blooming, composting, and a variety of other processes.
+Soil temperature is the factor that drives germination, blooming, composting, and a variety of other processes.
 Learning how to check soil temperature will help the home gardener know when to start sowing seeds.
 Knowledge of what is soil temperature also helps define when to transplant and how to begin a compost bin.
 Determining current soil temperatures is easy and will help you grow a more bountiful and beautiful garden.

 What is Soil Temperature?

 When are soil temperatures taken?
 Soil temperatures are measured once soils are workable.
 The exact time will depend upon your USDA plant hardiness zone.
 In zones with higher numbers, the soil temperature will warm up quickly and earlier in the season.
 In zones that are lower, the soil temperature may take months to warm up as winter chill wears off.

 How to Check Soil Temperature